Auerspergstrasse, Austria Nov 23 - Dec 06, 2014

-Visit Chhimi Lhakhang temple dedicated to saint Drukpa Kinley (15c) popularly known for his offbeat antics and jokes, and as protagonist in most of the local folklores.
+Visit Chhimi Lhakhang temple dedicated to saint Drukpa Kinley (15c) popularly known for his offbeat antics and jokes, and as a protagonist in most of the local folklores.
 Drive further to Wangdue and visit the remains of its Dzong and continue to Thimphu.
-Upon arrival in Thimphu, we can begin with a visit to Memorial Chorten, Buddha Statue, Takin Reserve, Zilukha Nunnery, Textile musuem and the weekend market as per your interest and time.
+Upon arrival in Thimphu, we can begin with a visit to Memorial Chorten, Buddha Statue, Takin Reserve, Zilukha Nunnery, Textile museum, and the weekend market as per your interest and time.
+Overnight in Thimphu.

 Day 10: Thimphu - Paro

-After breakfast visit the remaining sites of attractions if you have missed the previous day and drive to Paro.
-The drive to Paro takes a little more than an hour.
-Paro is one of serene and loveliest valley in Bhutan.
-Upon arrival, cross the archaic wooden cantilever bridge to visit Rinpung Dzong erstwhile fortress converted into office of district administration and monastic body now.
-Also visit nearby National Museum that houses some of finest specimen of Bhutanese arts.
-Then we drive short distance to visit some monasteries that define Paro such as Kichu & Dungtse Lhakang.
-Subsequently, walk into the village and visit a local farmhouse strike in conversation with locales to gain insights into their daily life.
+After breakfast, visit the remaining attractions if you have missed the previous day and then drive to Paro.
+The drive to Paro takes about an hour.
+Paro is one of the serene and loveliest valleys in Bhutan.
+Upon arrival, cross the archaic wooden cantilever bridge to visit Rinpung Dzong erstwhile fortress converted into the office of district administration and monastic body now.
+Also, visit the nearby National Museum that houses some of the finest specimens of Bhutanese arts.
+Then we drive a short distance to visit some monasteries that define Paro such as Kichu & Dungtse Lhakang.
+Subsequently, walk into the village and visit a local farmhouse, strike in conversation with locales to gain insights into their daily life.
+Overnight in Paro

 Day 11: Paro (Takstang trek)

-Transfer to the trail head and hike to iconic Taktsang Monastery(Tiger’s Nest Monastery) one of the most sacred and pilgrimage sites for Himalayan Buddhist.
-One can marvel at its architecture and gravity defying location precariously clinging to a vertical granite cliff.
+Transfer to the trailhead and hike to iconic Taktsang Monastery(Tiger's Nest Monastery) one of the most sacred and pilgrimage sites for Himalayan Buddhists.
+One can marvel at its architecture and gravity-defying location precariously clinging to a vertical granite cliff.
 There is an option to hire a mule or pony for the uphill part but you should be able to walk downhill.
-If for some reason, you are unable to visit Takstang, our Guide can arrange other suitable alternatives.
-Even after Taktsang, we may have time to visit some sights in Paro and to wander around charming township of Paro.
+If for some reason, you are unable to visit Taktsang, our Guide can arrange other suitable alternatives.
+Even after Taktsang, we may have time to visit some sights in Paro and to wander around the charming township of Paro.
+Overnight in Paro.

 Day 12: Departure